Golden-brown zucchini parmesan fritters on tray

 Are they suitable for children?

 Yes.
-The flavour is mild and naturally sweet from carrots.
+The flavor is mild and naturally sweet, with notes of carrot.

 Fancy a Freebie?